jenkins-x-plugins/jx-updatebot/docs/cmd/jx-updatebot_flux_sync.md

 ## jx-updatebot flux sync

-Synchronizes some or all applications in an FluxCD git repository to reduce version drift
+Synchronizes some or all HelmRelease versions in an FluxCD git repository to reduce version drift

 ### Usage